atreyasha/spp-explainability/docs/develop.md

                 GPU -\> not useful for static case since this would create memory overhaul

-        5.  add thorough and efficient grid-search workflow -\> emulate similar workflow from single train -\> perhaps nest single train inside grid directory so everything remains modular
+        6.  add thorough and efficient grid-search workflow -\> emulate similar workflow from single train -\> perhaps nest single train inside grid directory so everything remains modular

+        7.  think of robust and modular way to start and resume grid-training -\> emulate from start and resume single training -\> would perhaps require grid-training to initialize all internal log directories so everything is clear

-        6.  think about how grid search workflow should work and which models should be saved/deleted -\> good idea to keep best model checkpoints from each grid run and separate event files
+        8.  think about how grid search workflow should work and which models should be saved/deleted -\> good idea to keep best model checkpoints from each grid run and separate event files

-        7.  think about whether loss or accuracy should be monitored for early stopping -\> especially given that losses are calculated using forward without evaluation; implying that dropout could have stochastic noise impact
+        9.  think about whether loss or accuracy should be monitored for early stopping -\> especially given that losses are calculated using forward without evaluation; implying that dropout could have stochastic noise impact

-        8.  incremental changes with grid-search -\> multiple runs of each best model with different random seeds to get standard deviation of performance -\> experiment more gracious self-loops and epsilon transitions for improved
+        10. incremental changes with grid-search -\> multiple runs of each best model with different random seeds to get standard deviation of performance -\> experiment more gracious self-loops and epsilon transitions for improved